GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/trello.rst

 .. describe:: trello.import_labels_as_tags

-   A boolean that indicate whether the Trello labels should be imported as tags in taskwarrior.
+   A boolean that indicates whether the Trello labels should be imported as tags in taskwarrior.
 (Defaults to false.)

 .. describe:: trello.label_template